grayscalemodular/modules/README.md

-# modules
-Technical documentation and source files for synthesizer modules developed by Grayscale
+Technical documentation and source files for synthesizer modules developed by [Grayscale](https://grayscale.info/)